Chronicles from Home

 I wished there would be a Pinhas among the Jewish People who would rise in

 order to protect HaShem's Honor.
 But maybe we are not ready yet.
-Maybe we

 are not worthwhile yet.